nilearn/nilearn/doc/developers/dataset_download.rst

 1. the keyword argument *data_dir* can be given ton any dataset fetching function to force the storage directory.
-2. the environment variable *NISL_DATA*
+2. the environment variable *NILEARN_DATA*
-3. by default, a directory called *nisl_data* is created in the current working directory.
+3. by default, a directory called *nilearn_data* is created in the current working directory.

 Loading a dataset